 48-72 hours since your last pill

-If you’re in in the first week after a pill-free break, emergency contraception isn’t usually needed unless you started the pack more than 24 hours late, already missed a pill this week OR missed a pill in the seven days before the pill-free break.
+If you’re in the first week after a pill-free break, emergency contraception isn’t usually needed unless you’ve already missed a pill this week OR you missed a pill in the 7 days before the pill-free break

 If you’re in any other week, emergency contraception isn’t usually needed, unless you’ve missed another pill in the past seven days.

-More than 72 hours since your last pill
+72 hours (three days) to seven days since your last pill

 You’ve missed two or more pills.

-If you’re in the first week after a pill-free break and you’ve had unprotected sex during the pill-free break or during week one, you may need emergency contraception.
+If you’re in the first week after a pill-free break and you had unprotected sex during the break or during week one, you may need emergency contraception and a follow up pregnancy test.
 Seek advice.

-If you’re in any other week, emergency contraception isn’t usually needed unless you also missed pills in the past seven days.
+If you’re in any other week, emergency contraception isn’t usually needed unless you've also missed another pill in the past seven days.

 What should I do if I want to stop taking the pill or try to get pregnant